 Enjoy a leisurely start to the day then take a short drive to Amboseli National Park, located close to the Tanzanian border.
 Settle into camp and spend some free time readying yourself for an afternoon game drive in 4x4 safari vehicles.
 Amboseli was designated as a national park in 1974 and declared a UNESCO site in 1991, and is known for its opportunities to get up close to its elephant population.
 Keep an eye out for the Big 5 and other wildlife, and take a chance to reflect on the incredibly important work being done by the Rangers you've met over the past few days.
 Without them, opportunities to see these beautiful animals would be diminishing at an even more alarming rate.

 Rise early once more for a final game drive through Amboseli National Park, searching for elephants, buffalo, impala, lions, cheetahs, hyenas, giraffes and zebras.
 Return to your camp for a hot brunch, then pack up before beginning a long travel day back to Nairobi.
-Stop in at the Ranger headquarters on the way to say goodbye and thank them for their time, then visit the Imbirikani Maasai village where you'll meet the village elders and spend some time learning about the unique way of life of the Maasai.
-On arriving in Nairobi, settle into your hotel then perhaps join the group for an optional farewell dinner, where you can recount the amazing sights and stories you've seen and heard.
+Before leaving the Kimana area visit the Imbirikani Maasai village where you'll meet the village elders and spend some time learning about the unique way of life of the Maasai.
+On arriving at the Nairobi hotel your journey will be complete.